 How to File a Discrimination Complaint or Lawsuit in Nevada

 Nevada’s Civil Rights Act of 1965 protects disabled people in employment, public accommodations, and credit.
-Your child is only likely to have to deal with discrimination in public spaces.
-If you have this issue, you’ll file a complaint with the state’s Equal Rights Commission.

 You need a lawyer to file a lawsuit over cerebral palsy because the process and the laws are complicated.
-It’s too easy to make a mistake on your own and too difficult to go up against defendants’ lawyers without your own expert.
+It’s too easy to make a mistake on your own and too challenging to go up against defendants’ lawyers without your own expert.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.